Content:

 Like everyone else, we had to go remote and become a distributed team during COVID.
 To tell the truth, we managed to switch quickly our processes.
 However, the communication became less effective as we didn’t have much experience of talking to each other on the remote.

-Ilya is a CEO and founder of the end-to-end analytics service with a robot analyst Rick.ai, a co-founder of Uncrn.me, the author of the Product Heroes course, and a methodologist at IIDF.
-And he’s an incredible pro in working with distributed teams on how to establish processes right while on remote.
-Our CEO & Founder, Dmitry, had a conversation with Ilya.
+Iliah is a CEO and founder of the end-to-end analytics service with a robot analyst Rick.ai, a co-founder of Uncrn.me, the author of the Product Heroes course, and a methodologist at IIDF.
+And he’s an incredible pro in working with distributed teams on how to establish processes right while on the remote.
+Our CEO & Founder, Dimitri Ive, had a conversation with Iliah.

 The key feature of remote companies is that without some rituals they can’t work at all or malfunction in terms of their effectiveness.
 We’ve gathered the key principles of remote teamwork and described particular ones in detail that help maintain the remote workflow.